 A Bicycle Playground is a playground designed with features for kids to ride.
 Everybody can use and enjoy a Bicycle Playground regardless of age.
 Many people live in neighborhoods where kids don’t have a safe place to learn to ride.
 At a Bicycle Playground, parents can teach kids to ride in an area that is safe and provides opportunities for easy progression.
 The bicycle playground was completed in 2021.

 “Pump” describes the technique of generating momentum on a bike without pedaling.
 By shifting weight on the bike and “pumping” over rollers and through turns a rider can produce forward momentum.
 This action builds focus, concentration, and intensity.
 These undulations allow a skilled rider to navigate the track without pedaling.
-This park will have two pump tracks that provide experiences for all ability levels.
+This park will have two Velo Solutions pump tracks that provide experiences for all ability levels.
 Both the novice and advanced pump track will be a hardened surface providing minimized maintenance and more opportunities for riding in inclement weather.

 Singletrack with Technical Features